amelofilho/project-horse/ProjectDocument.md

 If you used tutorials or other intellectual guidance to create aspects of your project, include reference to that information as well.

-Agentic Tools were used during the creation of an early draft of the UI code and for minor debugging.
+Agentic tools were used for prototying an early draft of the UI code and for minor debugging.

 # Team Member Contributions